sghall/resonance/README.md

 This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule animated transitions and provides an interface for utilizing the various [d3 interpolaters](https://github.com/d3/d3-interpolate) to make state transitions.
 All the examples are SVG and the library is focused on data visualization, but in the future this library could be used to transition any component state.

+[Examples](https://sghall.github.io/resonance/#/examples/states-by-age) are a work in progress.
+Feedback welcome.

 ## The Basic Idea